thisisgaganbirru/terraform-aws-eks/README.md

 ## Prerequisites

-- Terraform ≥ 1.9
+- Terraform ≥ 1.10
 - AWS CLI configured with credentials (`aws configure`)
 - An existing EC2 key pair in the target region
-- An S3 bucket and DynamoDB table for remote state (must exist before `terraform init`)
+- An S3 bucket for remote state (must exist before `terraform init` — no DynamoDB table needed)

 > [!IMPORTANT]
 > `db_password` has no default value and no fallback.
 It must be passed via `TF_VAR_db_password` environment variable or GitHub Secrets.
 Never set it in a `.tfvars` file.